Policies and Procedures

 By observing these points, the school ensures that visitors to the website cannot link images of pupils to names of pupils.
 When choosing photographs for the website, the school is mindful of the way pupils may appear in them, and will not include images that are in any way inappropriate.

 The school follows a policy of seeking parental consent before using images, which show pupils on the website.
-No other private information about pupils is ever published on the website, such as surnames or contact details.
+No other private information about pupils is ever published on the website, such as surnames or contact details, unless explicit consent is given by the parents.

 Parents are free to use cameras and videos at school events.
 As the images are for personal use the Data Protection Act does not apply.
 To ensure parents are aware of their responsibilities with images, they will be reminded of how to use recorded material appropriately.